Last Updated on

 For one, it meant that anybody could file a poorly-written complaint just to trigger the one-year prohibition on filing another impeachment complaint against the official in question.
 Allegedly, former president Gloria Macapagal-Arroyo’s allies exploited this little loophole when they continuously filed weak impeachment complaints against her to pre-empt the real ones, thus ensuring she would remain in office for another year.

 8. Some of the impeachable offenses are not well-defined.

 Section 2, Article XI of the Constitution enumerates the various offenses for which the impeachable officials can be held liable: culpable violation of the Constitution, treason, bribery, graft and corruption, other high crimes, or betrayal of public trust.

-While the nature of the first four are straightforward enough, the last two (high crimes and betrayal of public trust) are not as clearly defined.
+While the nature of the first four is straightforward enough, the last two (high crimes and betrayal of public trust) are not as clearly defined.
 What constitutes high crimes and betrayal of public trust?

-For years, the Supreme Court declined to define betrayal of public trust and high crimes, labelling such as political questions that must be left for the legislature to decide.
+For years, the Supreme Court declined to define betrayal of public trust and high crimes, labeling such as political questions that must be left for the legislature to decide.
 Fortunately, a Supreme Court ruling in 2012 gave us an idea of what betrayal of public trust is.

 Taking a cue from the members of the Constitutional Commission, the tribunal defined the offense as acts which “may be less than criminal but must be attended by bad faith and of such gravity and seriousness as the other grounds of impeachment.”
-Similarly, high crimes should also be interpreted as those acts which places them in the same league as the other impeachable offenses.
+Similarly, high crimes should also be interpreted as those acts which place them in the same league as the other impeachable offenses.